 Coconut milk is not the slightly opaque liquid that flows from a freshly opened coconut –…

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…

 - ½ small pack coriander, roughly chopped

 - cooked basmati rice, to serve

-Pour in the coconut milk and season.
+Pour in a 400ml can of coconut milk and season.
 Bring to the boil and simmer for a further 10-15 mins until the sauce has thickened.

-Tip in the chickpeas and the tomatoes, and warm through.
-Scatter over the coriander and serve with fluffy rice.
+Tip in a drained and rinsed 400g can of chickpeas and 2 quartered large tomatoes, and warm through.
+Scatter over roughly chopped coriander from ½ small pack and serve with fluffy rice.